Someone just unsubscribed from your email list.

 Take this opportunity to completely redo your email design and copy and start afresh

 8. Have a Separate List for the Inactive Subscribers

 Place the inactive subscribers on a different list and refrain from sending them any emails for a while

 After gaining some of your inactive subscribers back, there are certain things you can do that will help reduce future inactivity.

-According to Colby Cavanaugh, Senior Vice President of Marketing at Email Service Provider – Emma, explains that as it takes a lot of time, energy and resources to build an email list with an approximate churn rate of 25-30% annually, companies tend to cling onto their subscribers and make it hard for them to cancel their subscription.
+According to Colby Cavanaugh, Senior Vice President of Marketing at Email Service Provider – Emma, it takes a lot of time, energy and resources to build an email list with an approximate churn rate of 25-30% annually, therefore companies tend to cling onto their subscribers and make it hard for them to cancel their subscription.

 There are a few rules you need to follow when it comes to ease of email subscription cancellation.

 Rule 1: If someone wants to opt-out of your email campaign then let them go.
 You could ask them if they could provide a reason for unsubscribing which you can then fix.

 Rule 2: Every marketing email needs to include an opt-out link